-The exchanges have decided to reward makers for bringing liquidity to their market and therefore, regardless of the volume, Coinbase Pro doesn’t charge makers for any kind of trade, while takers have a fixed fee of 0.30% on the trade amount.
+The exchanges have decided to reward makers for bringing liquidity to their market and therefore, regardless of the volume, Coinbase Pro doesn’t incur a maker fee, while takers have a fixed fee of 0.30% on the trade amount.

 Kraken applies trading fees to both, but if you’re a maker and your trading volume has been lower than $50,000 in the last 30 days, for example, the added fee will be 0.16%.
 If you’re a taker, you will be charged 0.26% for each trade.
 As your volume increases, the fees are discounted for maker and taker alike.
 If your volume is between $250,001 and $500,000, the fees can get as low as 0.10% and 0.20%.

 The platforms differ when it comes to deposit and withdrawal fees.
-Coinbase Pro doesn’t support credit or debit card deposits.
-In Europe, bank account deposits made via a SEPA transfer are free, but in the USA customers have to pay 1.49% for bank deposits.
+Coinbase Pro doesn’t support credit or debit cards as deposit methods.
+In Europe, bank account deposits made via a SEPA transfer are free, but in the USA customers have to pay 1.49% for bank transfers.
 If you deposit using cryptocurrencies as a payment method, you only pay the blockchain fee.
 As far as withdrawals are concerned, those made through SEPA cost $0.15, whereas a standard wire transfer in the US costs $25.

 Kraken charges for fiat deposits made through wire transfers.
 The fees are 5€ for international wire transfer, $5 for domestic wire transfers, and $10 with SWIFT International wire transfer.
-Compared to Coinbase Pro , the fees for withdrawals are on the higher end of the scale.
+Compared to Coinbase Pro, Kraken charges higher fees for withdrawals.

 The recent redesign of Coinbase Pro has simplified the deposits and withdrawals and made it easier to navigate the charts, order history, and the balance overview.
-Even though the platform is made for experienced traders, beginners can stick to the basic trading option without a problem.
+Even though the platform is made for experienced traders, new users can stick to the basic trading option without a problem.